rossmacarthur/upon/SYNTAX.md

 ```

 For convenience, you can also omit the leading dot (`.`) in the first path
-segment.
+member.
 The following is equivalent to the previous example.

 ```text
 Hello {{ user.name }}!